stoizner/yakjs/README.md

 # YAKjs
 ### The JavaScript WebSocket development environment.

-This tool is for developing, rapid prototyping, testing, integration and simulation WebSocket communication.
+This tool is for developing, rapid prototyping, testing, integrating and simulating WebSocket communication.

 YAKjs is a [jsFiddle](http://jsfiddle.net/) like tool for WebSockets.